What is a Retail Locker?

 Retail Lockers Explained

-To understand the role of a retail locker, let’s examine how store pickup works for online orders.
-This is known as BOPIS, an acronym for any purchase that is bought online but picked up in a retail store.
+To understand the role of a retail package locker, let’s examine how in-store pickup works for online orders.
+In-store pick-up is also known as BOPIS, an acronym that refers to any purchase that is bought online and picked up in a retail store.
 BOPIS orders are increasing in popularity every year and for good reason.
 They capitalize on consumer demand for fast, free shipping options.
-While their core value to consumers is the convenience, orders that utilize the BOPIS model are also inherently more secure.
+While their core value to consumers is convenience, orders that utilize the BOPIS model are also inherently more secure.

 Let’s first take a look at how in-store purchases work for the customer.
 First, understand that we are talking about retailers that have an online and retail presence.
 The customer goes to the online storefront and selects the products they want to purchase.
 Generally, if they select in-store pickup they’ll first have to select a nearby retail location that it will be picked up from.
 This populates the inventory at that specific location.
 Once everything the customer wants to purchase has been added to their cart, they proceed through the checkout and select in-store pickup as their shipping option.
 The order is then processed as normal.
 Once the order has been assembled, the customer is notified and they can go pick up their order.
 With a typical BOPIS order, the customer will retrieve their purchases at the customer service desk.